 Even if you don’t have a diagnosis of high blood pressure (hypertension) or a family history of it, it’s important to keep an eye on your blood pressure numbers, especially as you age or if you’re pregnant.

-Blood pressure fluctuates throughout the day, and it can be informative to take readings often.
+Since blood pressure can fluctuate throughout the day, it’s best to be able to take readings often.

 According to the

 You may get a more accurate result from a wrist monitor by keeping your wrist on your heart during your reading.